Sorry, this content is not available. Check out other listings in this category.

 How long do I have to file a personal injury claim in New York?

 You can still recover.
 New York follows pure comparative negligence.
-Your award is reduced by your share of fault, but it is not blocked.
-Even a plaintiff found 80% at fault can still collect 20% of damages.
+Your award drops by your share of blame, but it is not wiped out.
+A plaintiff found 30 percent responsible on a $200,000 verdict recovers $140,000.

 Types of Personal Injury Cases in New York City

-How to Choose a Personal Injury Lawyer in NYC
+How to Choose a Personal Injury Attorney in New York City